 Please note, when using shea butter if you heat it too hot during the melting phase, when it solidifies it can have a slightly granular texture.
 This is completely normal, although some people may not like the feel much.
 Once you apply the product to your skin it will soften, and those granules will disappear.
 To avoid this issue just ensure that the shea butter is never heated to over 110 degrees.

-Organic shea butter is sold in 1 pound, 5-pound, and 44-pound boxes Please email us directly for orders over 5 44-pound boxes.
+Organic Virgin Shea Butter is sold in 1 pound biodegradable bags, 5-pound buckets, and 44-pound boxes.
+Please email us directly for orders over 15 44-pound boxes.